Dark Grey steampunk chainmaille

 Event organizers have every right to curate the atmosphere they want.
 They’re building a world for their attendees, and if they don’t think we fit, that’s their call.

-But when you can see the vision — when you know exactly how your art could elevate that world — it stings.
+When you can see the vision, it stings.
+You know exactly how your art could elevate that world.

 Woman in a Steampunk world wearing dark grey chainmaille with matching dragon-scale accents, surrounded by warm industrial lighting.